Tips On Making Small Rooms Seem Bigger

 7.)
 Show off the legs

-At one time, beds and sofas all had skirts that covered up their legs.
+At one time, beds and sofas had skirts covering their legs.
 While this is still a popular look and can look elegant and sophisticated, it can also cause your room to look boxy.
 Instead of getting furniture with skirts around the legs, opt for furniture with exposed legs.
 It will give you the illusion of having extra space.

 All of these tips will allow a small room to look much bigger than it is.
 Square footage is what you make of it!
 So make the most of it and give the illusion that you have more than you do.
 And remember, less is more!